School Site Coordinator Wanted

 - Lead the annual needs assessment process.
 This process will be based on data collected by school districts and schools as part of overall school improvement plans, surveys and discussions with staff, parents and students, and evaluation results from the previous year.

 - Lead and coordinate the delivery of evidence-based services based on best practice and risk factor research.
-The three tiers of support will be provided to help address identified school-wide needs around or to build and reinforce student assets.
+The three tiers of support will be provided to help address identified school-wide needs or to build and reinforce student assets.
 Targeted and individualized services will be coordinated and provided at the school for specific students who are identified as having the greatest risk of eventually dropping out of school.

 - Monitoring and adjust services.
 The School Site Coordinator will regularly monitor and adjust services as needed to maximize effectiveness and impact.